Filing a State Complaint in Vermont

 How do you file a state complaint about an IEP violation in Vermont?

-Vermont provides a state complaint investigation process through the Vermont Agency of Education (AOE) Special Education Section, implementing 34 CFR 300.151-300.153 and VT AOE Rule 2360.9.
-Any individual or organization may file a written complaint alleging that a supervisory union or school district has violated federal or state special education requirements.
-Complaints must be filed within one year of the alleged violation.
-AOE must complete its investigation and issue a final written decision within 60 calendar days of receiving the complaint, unless the timeline is extended for exceptional circumstances or by agreement for mediation.
-AOE's decision must include findings of fact and, if noncompliance is found, a corrective action plan.
-Vermont also offers mediation and facilitated IEP team meetings as non-adversarial dispute resolution alternatives before or instead of formal complaints or due process hearings (VT AOE Rule 2360.9.5).
+Vermont provides a state complaint investigation process through the Vermont Agency of Education (AOE) Special Education Section, implementing 34 CFR 300.151-300.153 and Rule 2365.1.5.
+Any individual or organization may file a written administrative complaint alleging that a supervisory union or school district has violated federal or state special education requirements.
+The complaint must allege a violation that occurred not more than one year prior to the date of the complaint (34 CFR 300.153(c)).
+The AOE must complete its investigation and issue a final written decision within 60 calendar days of receiving the complaint, unless the timeline is extended for exceptional circumstances or by agreement of the parties to engage in mediation (Rule 2365.1.5; 34 CFR 300.152).
+The AOE's decision must include findings of fact and conclusions and, if noncompliance is found, a corrective action plan with specific timelines.
+The supervisory union must be provided an opportunity to respond to the complaint.
+Vermont also offers mediation under Rule 2365.1.4 and facilitated IEP team meetings as non-adversarial dispute resolution alternatives before or instead of formal complaints or due process hearings.
+Mediation is voluntary, free to the parties, and conducted by a qualified neutral mediator; agreeing to mediation does not delay or deny access to a due process hearing.

 What Vermont Requires

-Any individual or organization may file a written state complaint with the VT AOE alleging violations of federal or state special education requirements (VT AOE Rule 2360.9.4; 34 CFR 300.153).
+Any individual or organization may file a written administrative complaint with the VT AOE alleging violations of federal or state special education requirements (Rule 2365.1.5; 34 CFR 300.153).

-AOE must complete its investigation and issue a final written decision within 60 calendar days, with findings of fact and corrective actions if noncompliance is found (VT AOE Rule 2360.9.4; 34 CFR 300.152(a)).
+AOE must complete its investigation and issue a final written decision within 60 calendar days, with findings of fact, conclusions, and corrective actions if noncompliance is found (Rule 2365.1.5; 34 CFR 300.152(a)).

-The supervisory union (LEA) must forward a copy of the complaint to the school and provide an opportunity to respond; AOE may extend the timeline for exceptional circumstances (VT AOE Rule 2360.9.4).
+The supervisory union must be provided a copy of the complaint and an opportunity to respond; AOE may extend the 60-day timeline for exceptional circumstances or by agreement for mediation (Rule 2365.1.5; 34 CFR 300.152(b)).

 Key Timelines